sarthak-sriw/california-house-prediction-deployment-aws/README.md

 4. Edit the handler.py and serverless.yml

-5. In hadler.py we need to load the weights we saved earlier
+5. In hadler.py we need to load the weights we have created after running **Model Preparation.ipynb**

 ![](california-house-pred/Capture.PNG)